Radiation therapyFDA-approvedSecond-line

 How it works

-Delivers radiation directly to cancer cells in the bone, killing them and reducing bone pain.
+Delivers radiation directly to prostate cancer cells, killing them.

 Cancer types